 Electromagnetic Interference and Compatibility

-Helps EBU Members to protect people from radio frequency emissions and broadcasting services from electromagnetic interference.
+Helps Members to protect people from radio frequency emissions and broadcasting services from electromagnetic interference.

 EBU Members and other broadcasters rely on radio spectrum for content creation and distribution.
 Whether it is assessing the health hazards from wireless production tools, broadcast distribution, or Wi-Fi, the EIC group provides advice to members on the best ways to ensure compliance with regulations.
 The EIC group also supports the protection of both people and services vital for broadcasting.